SteveOv/modebs/README.md

 ```sh
 $ conda activate platodebcat
 ```
-The conda environment sets the JKTEBOP_DIR and CUDA_VISIBLE_DEVICES environment variables to ~/jktebop/ and -1 respectively.
+The conda environment sets the JKTEBOP_DIR environment variable to ~/jktebop/.